GitPaulo/gojo/README.md

 > Yo!
 This is for learning purposes and not intended to ever be finished.

 - Lexer: About halfway to compliance with the ECMAScript spec.
-- Parser: Basic parser that can parse variable declaration statements and simple binary operators.
+- Parser: Basic parser that can parse control statements variables functions and binary expressions.
 - Interpreter (& Go Runtime): Very basic linking between the parser and the interpreter.
+Only supports variable declaration and binary operators.

 ## Parts by example: